Nerve Damage Injury Claims – How Much Compensation Can I Claim?

 Certain areas of the body are more prone to long term issues from nerve damage than others.
 The spinal cord, for example, may not heal as readily as other areas of the body.
 This can severely impact your quality of life and can lead to serious long-term health issues.
-Accordingly, accidents which lead to long-term nerve damage will often receive higher nerve injury compensation.
+Accordingly, accidents that lead to long-term nerve damage will often receive higher a nerve damage compensation award.

 Nerve damage injuries can take many forms.
-However, there are a number of injuries which are more common than others.
+However, there are a number of injuries that are more common than others.
 These include:

 - Axonotmesis – in cases of axonotmesis, the nerve axons become divided while the sheath remains intact.
 This is typical of crush injuries and traction injuries.
 This condition is likely to result in loss of motor (muscle) function, autonomic functions, and the nerves’ sensations.
 Recovery from this condition can range from months to years.